 6. Loaded Carries

 Loaded carries (such as farmer's walks) are great for full-body endurance (primarily in the lower half).
-You can alter the exercise to focus on core strength, upper body strength, grip strength, and much more as well.
+You can alter this resistance training exercise to focus on core strength, upper body strength, grip strength, and much more as well.

 7. Kettlebell Swings